-An assumption change: adjustment to the health care cost trend rates.
+- Unfavorable pre-65 premium experience; and - An assumption change: Adjustment to the health care cost trend rates.

-The combined impact of the changes in assumptions noted above increased the liabilities by approximately \$329,000.
+The impact of the assumption changes noted above increased the liabilities by approximately \$134,000.

 Comment B: One of the key assumptions used in any valuation of the cost of postemployment benefits is the rate of return on the assets that will be used to pay Plan benefits.
 Higher assumed investment returns will result in a lower Actuarially Determined Contribution.
 Lower returns will tend to increase the Actuarially Determined Contribution.
 We have calculated the liability and the resulting Actuarially Determined Contribution using an assumed annual rate of investment return of 7.00%.
+The investment return assumption should not exceed reasonable market expectations.